shllshckd/atlantis-net-website/README.md

 # Atlantis NET website
-Web application for Atlantis NET built with bootstrap 4, html 5 and flask 1.1.2
+Web application for Atlantis NET built with Bootstrap 4, HTML 5 and Flask 1.1.2

 # How to build and run?